Unboxed-Software/solana-course/content/durable-nonces.md

 For the nonce to advance, the `advanceNonce` instruction must succeed.
 Thus, if the transaction fails for any reason related to this instruction, the nonce will not advance.

-A well-formatted `nonceAdvance` instruction will only ever fail if the the nonce authority did not sign the transaction.
+A well-formatted `nonceAdvance` instruction will only ever fail if the nonce authority did not sign the transaction.

 Let's see this in action.